Mahmud Pasha Angelović: Origin and early life

 After the Ottoman conquest of Thessaly in 1394, the ruling Angeloi Philanthropenoi family took refuge.
 The grandchildren of either Alexios or Manuel were Mahmud Pasha and his brother Mihailo Anđelović.

 It is estimated that Angelović was born in the early 1420s.
 Most historians accept that Angelović was born in Novo Brdo in the Serbian Despotate, and that his father Mihailos was the son of either Alexios Angelos Philanthropenos or his son/nephew/brother Manuel, rulers of Thessaly.
 T. Stavrides views it more probable that Manuel was his grandfather.
 The only information on his father is that he lived in Serbia in the 1420s.
 His mother's ancestry is the matter of debate.
 Chalkokondyles (1430–1470) called her Serbian, Kritoboulos (1410–1470), Greek, while there are various theories on her noble ancestry.
 Angelović had a brother, Mihailo Anđelović, later a prominent Serbian statesman, after the Turkish conquest.

 According to Tahsin Yazıcı, Angelović was "born to a Greek or Serbian family".
+Dejan Djokić stated that Angelović was born "to a Serb mother and a Greek refugee father – no less than son of the last Angeloi ruler of Thessaly who had emigrated to Serbia in the late fourteenth century".
+Ottoman historians like Gelibolulu Mustafa Ali and later considered him as a Croat, and Angelović himself in a letter from April 1467 signed as "Abogović Hrvat" (but the Croatian ethnonym probably meant "someone from the wider south-Slavic area").

 Chalkokondyles mentions that Angelović was captured by Ottoman horsemen while travelling with his mother from Novo Brdo to Smederevo (the Serbian capital), and taken to the Ottoman court.
 It is assumed that this took place in 1427, when the Ottomans attacked Serbia.
-Furthermore, it is unconcluded whether he was captured according to the devşirme(practice, the regular practice of taking children certain noble families whose Ottomans have taken lands and making these children high rankings officials) or as a prisoner of war.
+Furthermore, it is unconcluded whether he was captured according to the devşirme (practice, the regular practice of taking children certain noble families whose Ottomans have taken lands and making these children high rankings officials) or as a prisoner of war.
 Taşköprüzade (d.
 1560) and Aşık Çelebi (1520–1572) name two other boys led with Angelović on horseback to Edirne, Molla Iyas and Mevlana Abdülkerim, the latter which reached the rank of kadıasker (chief judge) and şeyhülislam (Islamic scholar).
 Upon conversion to Islam, he received the name Mahmud.

 Little is known about his activities before 1453.
 According to T. Stavrides, Angelović and his companions were educated in the palace, probably as içoğlan, and Mahmud then entered service in the Enderûn, later serving prince Mehmed, the future sultan.
 Sources do not agree on which posts he held at the palace.